mlswg/mls-extensions/draft-robert-mls-extensions.md

 ### Format

-This extensions extens the MLS protocol to include a new message type, `TargetedMessage` in `WireFormat` and `MLSMessage`:
+This extensions introduces a new message type to the MLS protocol, `TargetedMessage` in `WireFormat` and `MLSMessage`:

 ~~~ tls